David Schaich

 Teaching [complete list]

-Elsewhere I recently taught Lattice Supersymmetric Field Theories in 2022 at the International Centre for Theoretical Sciences in Bengaluru, and Lattice Field Theory Algorithms at the 2021 Bad Honnef Physics School.
+Elsewhere I have taught Lattice Supersymmetric Field Theories in 2022 at the International Centre for Theoretical Sciences in Bengaluru, and Lattice Field Theory Algorithms at the 2021 Bad Honnef Physics School.
 Previous teaching includes a postgraduate course on New strong dynamics beyond the standard model, at the University of Bern, as well as informal courses on Advanced quantum field theory at the University of Colorado and at Syracuse University.
 Some of the online resources for these courses, in particular solutions to textbook exercises, are password protected.

 Recent publications and preprints [complete list, INSPIRE, ORCID, arXiv, Google]